AbrarAlzubaidi/Registration-Django/Document.md

   - `/login`: for logging in the users in the application if the user is already have an account.
   - `/register`: for register the users in the application and create an account for them.
   - `/logout`: to logout the user from the application
-  - `password-reset/`: to reset the password if the user forget it, by display a page to make the user enter the email.
+  - `/password-reset/`: to reset the password if the user forget it, by display a page to make the user enter the email.
   - `/password-reset/confirm/<uidb64>/<token>/`: to confirm if the user is the authenticated user to change his/her password, by send an email, and it will display a page to make the user add new password and confirm it.
-  - `/password-reset-done`: to display for the user that the email was sent and check your email.
+  - `/password-reset-done`: to display for the user that the link was sent and check your email.

 - home app endpoints [here](./home/urls.py):